Every March 13th is “Know Your Well Day”, but any day is a good day to learn moreabout your water well and drinking water supply.

 You are solely responsible for the maintenance of your private water well, and are required to maintain it in such a condition that it does not contribute to contamination of groundwater.
 The Wyoming State Engineer’s Office regulates permitting and construction requirements for water wells.
 Properly maintained wells help to protect the groundwater that supplies your well.
 It’s a good idea to regularly inspect your well, and immediately correct any issues that you see.

-There is no government agency (federal, state, or local) that regulates or regularly tests water quality from private water wells in Wyoming.
+Federal, state, and local government agencies provide education and technical assistance to private well owners through programs such as Know Your Well; however, private well owners are ultimately responsible for maintaining their wells and having their water tested.
 This means that the water quality of private water wells is not checked unless you take action to have your water sampled and tested.
 Knowing your water quality is the first step in protecting your family.
 Having your water tested regularly gives you an idea if there are issues with your well that may need to be addressed.

 Do you have a copy of your water well permit?
 This record contains important information for your well, including: construction information such as materials used to construct the well, depth of the well, and the interval from which your well may draw water from.
 A copy of your water well record, if completed and filed, can be found by searching the Wyoming State Engineer’s Office e-Permit database.
 Note: new users will have to register prior to using the e-Permit database system.
 Please contact the Wyoming State Engineer’s Office at 307-777-6150 for all questions regarding well permits and construction records for private water wells.